 We are subject to federal, state and foreign income taxes for jurisdictions in which we operate, and we use estimates in determining our provision for these income taxes and deferred tax assets.
-Earnings from our non-U.S. activities are subject to income taxes in the local countries at rates which were generally lower than U.S. tax rates during 2017 and may also be subject to U.S. income taxes.
-Our effective rates differ from the U.S. statutory rate primarily due to foreign income subject to different tax rates than the U.S., research and development tax credits, non-deductible stock-based compensation expense, excess tax benefits related to stock-based compensation and other adjustments.
+Earnings from our non-U.S. activities are subject to income taxes in the local countries at rates which were generally similar to the U.S. statutory tax rate.
+Our effective rate differs from the U.S. statutory rate primarily due to excess tax benefits related to stock-based compensation, U.S. federal research and development tax credits, U.S. foreign tax credits, and non-deductible compensation to certain employees.